turingschool/backend-curriculum-site/module1/index.md

 ## Success in Mod 1

-Students who successfully complete Module 1 will have demonstrated proficiency in Ruby, Object Relational Mapping, Testing, Application Complexity, Debugging, Collaboration, Version Control, and command of their desktop envoronment.
+Students who successfully complete Module 1 will have demonstrated proficiency in Ruby Syntax & Style, Breaking Logic Into Components, Debugging, Test Driven Development, Version Control, their Desktop Environment, and Collaboration, as well as completed all Career Development requirements.
 [These skills are broken down in detail here](success).

 ## Practice Exercises